Dry Eye Syndrome

 Because dry eye disease can have a number of causes, a variety of treatment approaches are used.

-General measures: Dry eyes can be exacerbated by smoky environments, dust and air conditioning, and by our natural tendency to reduce our blink rate when concentrating.
+Dry eyes can be exacerbated by environmental factors such as air conditions and ceiling fans, dusty/ smoky conditions and even by our natural tendency to reduce our blink rate when concentrating on tasks.
 Purposefully blinking, especially during computer use, and resting tired eyes are basic steps that can be taken to minimize discomfort.
 Using a humidifier, especially in the winter, can also help by adding moisture to the dry indoor air.

-Xiidra® Xiidra is the newest FDA-approved prescription treatment for chronic dry eye syndrome.
+Xiidra® is FDA-approved for treating the signs and symptoms of chronic dry eye syndrome.
 Xiidra® blocks the interaction of two key mediators in the inflammatory cascade that underlies much of chronic dry eye syndrome.
+Relief from symptoms may occur in as little as two to four weeks following the initiation of treatment with Xiidra®.

-LipiFlow® LipiFlow® is an FDA-approved medical device that applies localized heat and pressure to the eyelids of patients with Meibomian Gland Dysfunction (MGD), a key contributor to chronic dry eye syndrome.
-Of the 100 million people worldwide that suffer from dry eye, the majority have evaporative dry eye, which stems from a deficiency in the oily lipid layer of the eye’s tear film.
-The lipid deficiency is due to blockages in the Meibomian glands located in the eyelids.
+LipiFlow® is an FDA-approved medical device that applies localized heat and pressure to the eyelids of patients with Meibomian Gland Dysfunction (MGD), a key contributor to chronic dry eye syndrome.
+Of the over 100 million people worldwide that suffer from dry eye, the majority have evaporative dry eye, which stems from a deficiency in the oily lipid layer of the tear film.
+The lipid deficiency is due in part to blockages in the Meibomian glands located in the eyelids.
 The lipids serve to protect the water (aqueous) layer of tears so that the tears do not evaporate too quickly.
-Unlike traditional dry eye treatments (e.g., warm compresses, wetting drops and ointments) that address dry eye symptoms, LipiFlow® treats the root cause, the obstructed Meibomian glands.
-The goal of unblocking the glands is to allow them to resume their natural production of lipids required for a healthy tear film.
+While traditional dry eye treatments address symptoms, LipiFlow® treats the root cause of the condition by unblocking the glands and allowing them to resume their natural production of lipids.
+The results is a healthier, more stable tear film.
 LipiFlow® treatments can only be provided by a licensed physician, and Dr. Arey is pleased to be able to offer this exciting treatment to his patients with chronic dry eye syndrome.

 To learn more about the Eye Conditions we treat,